bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab05-Conditional-Access-Basics.md

  ## Why this lab matters
 Conditional Access is the core enforcement engine of Zero Trust.
 Instead of trusting users by default, access decisions are made dynamically based on identity, risk, and context.
+Conditional Access evaluates context such as user, application, and risk at sign-in time to determine whether additional controls, such as MFA, are required.

 ## Lab Environment